 That is why every year since our inception, the Guardian Family takes some time to determine how we can best give back to our community in a way that is unique to us.

 In 2018 we found the answer in the Guardian Halo Project, an internal team lead project where one homeowner in dire conditions would be gifted with a major roof repair or replacement.
 The local community was encouraged to nominate themselves or someone in need on the Guardian website, with the winner to be announced at the beginning of the 2019.

-If you know of a homeowner who is in desperate need of either a major roof repair or a roof replacement but cannot afford to fix it on their own, please consider nominating them for the Halo Project, which will reopened in the Fall of 2020.
+If you know of a homeowner who is in desperate need of either a major roof repair or a roof replacement but cannot afford to fix it on their own, please consider nominating them for the 2022 Halo Project.
+More details to come soon!

 Cindy Lu Vaughn

 At Guardian, giving back has always been at the core of our identity, so it was only right that our first ever Halo Project recipient would be a giver as well.
 Lovingly known as the Neighborhood Grandmother, Cindy Lu Vaughn’s doors were open to anyone in need.
 Medical bills from severe health issues prevented Cindy and her husband (Grandpa Pat) from addressing much needed home renovation projects and as result the Vaughn’s dilapidated roof had been tarped off for over two years.When Guardian first opened up the nominated process for the Halo Project in November of 2018, letter after letter flooded in for Grandma Cindy, each praising her giving heart and unshakeable spirit.
 The Team at Guardian knew we had found our recipient and in May 2019 our team installed a new roof on Cindy’s low slope Federal Way home.

 Project Date: June 2020